fgyhgthd/High-Street-gym/README.md

-# High-Street-gym
+# High-Street-gym Full Stack Web Application
-This is a new viesion  of High Street Gym
+This is a  viesion  of High Street Gym  is a full stack web application

- password and  email for the user mangers , trainer  and members

- mangers email -  user@outlook.com.au,
- mangers password - User002@

- trainer email - trainer@oulook.com
- trainer password - Trainer

- members  email -  m@yahoo.com
- members  password -  Member

-Please download the file to access the full project code.
+ This Full Stack Web Application  is  not yet rady available it will  available between  30 may to 1st june  for you to see in git hube the website   is currently  under testing thank you for your understanding  and patience.

 Important: This project is licensed.
 Make sure to read the license terms before making any modifications.